Ho Chi Minh City: Craft beer booms in Vietnam's capital

 "The Vietnamese are becoming so open-minded," Reid tells CNN.

 "With the internet and access to information about what's going on on a world stage, they want to be part of that.
-You see craft beer happening in America, maybe some Vietnamese go visit family in California ... and they say: 'How come we don't have this in our country'?"
+You see craft beer happening in America, maybe some Vietnamese go visit family in California ... and they say: 'How come we don't have this in our country?'"

 A welcome change